“Every day we pray for protection and peace.”

 Boussam Abdulahi, Nigerian refugee

 To date, the Lake Chad Basin region is grappling with a complex humanitarian emergency.
-Some 2.4 million people are uprooted, including over 1.9 million internally displaced (IDPs) in north-eastern Nigeria, over 471,000 IDPs in Cameroon, Chad and Niger and over 228,000 refugees.
+Over 2.7 million people have been displaced, including over 1.9 million internally displaced persons (IDPs) in north-eastern Nigeria, over 541,000 IDPs in Cameroon, Chad and Niger and 240,000 refugees in the four countries.

 The Nigerian military, together with the Multinational Joint Task Force, have driven extremists from many of the areas they once controlled, but these gains have been overshadowed by an increase of Boko Haram attacks in neighbouring countries.
 Despite the return of Nigerian IDPs and refugees to accessible areas, the crisis remains acute.